Evenwyne/programming-univbasics-arithmetic-expressions/README.md

 4 / 13  #=> 0
 ```

 That's surprising!
-Just like in real life conversation, you can _express_
-something that seems entirely innocent and get something very surprising back!
-Maybe someone gets angry or becomes very sad. _Empathy_ is what lets us
-recognize that something different is afoot with the person we're speaking to.
-Let's try some _empathy_ with Ruby to understand why the _return values_ were
-so surprising.
+Clearly division is a little bit different in Ruby-land.

 ## Identify How Division in Ruby Differs from Normal Division

 Now we just saw something a little bit strange, and it's related to "data
-type," which we just learned about.
+type," which we just learned about in the previous lesson.

 In Ruby, and most programming languages, numbers can be `Integer`s (whole
 numbers), or `Float`s (decimal numbers).
 When you divide `Integers` by one